vickyxiz/vickyxiz/README.md

 # 💫 About Me:
 Hi there!
-I'm Vignesh, Currently, I'm studying at SRM University, where I'm diving deep into CSE.I love diving into new challenges and continuously pushing the boundaries of what's possible.
+I'm Vignesh, Currently, I'm studying at SRM University, where I'm diving deep into CSE.
+Enthusiastic and driven B.Tech Computer Science Engineering student with akeeninterest in developing cutting-edge software solutions.Proven ability to work e ectively in team environments and manageprojects independently.
+Passionate about leveraging technology to create innovative solutions and eager to contribute to a dynamic team in achallenging tech environment.

 ## 🌐 Socials: